-International Trade Policy Analysis at the Trade Relations Unit
+International Trade Policy Analysis within the International Trade Relations Unit

 What is the impact of free trade agreements on Swiss agriculture?
 How can Switzerland define at best its negotiating position?
-The FOAG, in collaboration with the Agroscope Socioeconomics Research group of the Institute for Sustainability Sciences (ISS), utilizes economic simulation models that allow analyzing a wide range of scenarios.
+The FOAG, in collaboration with the Agroscope Competitiveness and System Evaluation Research Division, utilizes economic simulation models that allow analyzing a wide range of scenarios.

 CAPRI is a partial equilibrium model developed through a number of research projects coordinated by the University of Bonn:

 - The market module is constituted by a spatial, global multi-commodity comparative static model for the agricultural sector.
-It covers about 50 primary and secondary agricultural products for 77 countries depicting trade between 40 trade blocks.
+It covers 65 primary and secondary agricultural products for about 80 countries depicting trade between 44 trade blocks.
 Switzerland is included as a separate trade block in the CAPRI market module since 2011.
-International trade policies are represented for all the trade regional blocks; for Switzerland, aggregated tariffs are provided by the TRIMAG model.
-The CAPRI market module is able to provide for Switzerland results on imports, exports, production, producer and consumer prices as well as on welfare.
+International trade policies are represented for all the trade regional blocks; for Switzerland, aggregated tariffs are provided by the tariff aggregate model.
+The CAPRI market module is able to provide for Switzerland results on imports, exports, production, producer and consumer prices as well as on certain environmental indicators.

-The joint use of TRIMAG and CAPRI allows combining a high level of precision in applying tariff reduction formulas (as needed by policy makers in trade negotiations) with the opportunity of assessing the impact of trade liberalization on aggregated agricultural markets.
+The combination of the tariff aggregate model developed by FOAG and CAPRI results in high precision in the application of tariff reduction formulas (as required by policymakers in international negotiations) with the ability to assess the impact of trade liberalization on agricultural markets at the aggregate level.